rhew/rhew.org/hugo-src/content/posts/five-oclock-somewhere/index.md

 ### Upgrading the Nixie Clock for Shenanigans
 After assembling it, I enshrined it a **Rhew the Day** signature case.
 Because branding matters.

 Then came the final touch: a **firmware tweak** that allows me time travel to 17:00.
 A simple press, and it’s officially gin o’clock.
+The change lives on my fork: [IN-12 Nixie Clock firmware, five-oclock-somewhere branch](https://github.com/rhew/IN-12NixieClock/tree/five-oclock-somewhere).

 {{< video src="nixie-clock.webm" >}}